 In May 2016, DOE issued a final rule for residential battery chargers with standard levels similar to those in California and Oregon.
 The standards took effect in 2018, preempting California and Oregon standards for residential chargers, but not for commercial chargers.
 Between 2012 and 2016 battery charger manufacturers shifted production to comply with the California and Oregon state standards so that about 95% of residential battery chargers sold nationally already met the federal standards when they went into effect.

 DOE originally proposed standards for UPS as part of the 2012 battery chargers rule.
 However, DOE later determined that a new test method for measuring UPS efficiency was needed and conducted a separate rulemaking for UPS.
 (For more info, see Uninterruptible Power Supply product description.)

 Electric vehicle charging systems are not covered under federal battery charger standards.
 EV chargers are included in the ASAP model bill.

-Battery chargers operate in three modes: no-battery, maintenance, and active mode.
-In no-battery mode, the charger is plugged into the wall but is not connected to a battery.
-In maintenance mode, the battery is fully charged yet still connected to the charger.
-In active mode, the battery is in the process of being charged.
-To ensure energy savings in the field, it is important that battery chargers are efficient in all three modes of operation since the amount of time spent in each mode varies significantly among products and among users of a given product.
+Battery chargers operate in three modes: no-battery, maintenance, and active modes.
+In no-battery mode, the charger is plugged in but is not connected to a battery.
+In maintenance mode, the charger is plugged in and attached to the battery, which is fully charged.
+In active mode, the charger is plugged in and attached to the battery, which is being charged.
+To ensure energy savings during actual use, it is important that battery chargers be efficient in all three modes of operation since the amount of time spent in each mode varies significantly among products and among users of a given product.
 Inefficient battery chargers often continue to provide constant current to the battery even after the battery is fully charged.
-Simple solutions can be applied to significantly reduce power consumption in maintenance mode.